dianna-ai/dianna/README.md

 There are many Open Source Software (OSS) implementations of these methods, alas, supporting a single DNN format and the libraries are known mostly by the AI experts.
 The DIANNA library supports the best XAI methods in the context of scientific usage providing their OSS implementation based on the ONNX standard and demonstrations on benchmark datasets.
 Representing visually the captured knowledge by the AI system can become a source of (scientific) insights.

-## How to use DIANNA

-The project setup is documented in [project_setup.md](https://github.com/dianna-ai/dianna/blob/main/project_setup.md).
-Feel free to remove this document (and/or the link to this document) if you don't need it.

 ## Installation [![workflow pypi badge](https://img.shields.io/pypi/v/dianna.svg?colorB=blue)](https://pypi.python.org/project/dianna/) [![supported python versions](https://img.shields.io/pypi/pyversions/dianna)](https://pypi.python.org/project/dianna/)

 To install DIANNA directly from the GitHub repository, do: